Myxobolus cerebralis Hofer, 1903

 † Populations may not be currently present.

-Means of Introduction: M. cerebralis was very likely introduced with nonindigenous salmonids that were stocked in the Great Lakes drainage system (Mills et al. 1993).
-It could have arrived with transfers of rainbow trout (Oncorhynchus mykiss) from Europe back to North America before 1956 (Crawford 2001).
+Great Lakes Means of Introduction: M. cerebralis was very likely introduced with nonindigenous salmonids that were stocked in the Great Lakes drainage system (Mills et al. 1993).
+M. cerebralis is a common European parasite of Brown Trout (Salmo trutta) and could have been introduced to the Great Lakes along with Brown trout in the late 1800s.
+Alternatively, it could have arrived with transfers of Rainbow Trout (Oncorhynchus mykiss) from Europe back to North America before 1956 (Crawford 2001).

-Status: Established within the Great Lakes basin, although most occurrences have been at hatcheries and prevention and control measures have increased.
+Great Lakes Status: Likely overwintering and reproducing in the Great Lakes, although most occurrences have been at hatcheries and prevention and control measures have increased.

 Great Lakes Impacts: